-The district data processing department will provide, by school, cumulative grade point averages for all students in Grades 9-12.
+The district data processing department will provide, by school, cumulative Grade Point Averages (GPA) for all students in Grades 9-12.

 6.6094 Student List Dissemination - School

 Each district high school shall be responsible for the dissemination of the information required by F.S.1003.43 as reflected herein.